-Chris Abad from UserTesting tells us what it’s like being a Product Design Scientist:
+Chris Abad, a Product Manager at UserTesting, tells us what it’s like being a product design scientist:

 Chris Abad is the Director of Design for DropBox Paper, and former Head of Product and Design at UserTesting.
 He has 17 years of experience in product and worked at UserTesting for about 3 years.
 He began his career by starting a bootstrap company with some friends after college.
 The company did social media advertising.